-Lowering the water level to 6-8 inches and raising the water temperature to 28–30°C will trigger spawning.
-Vegetation is essential as males build their bubble nest using plant material, which it binds together with bubbles.
+Lowering the water level to 6 to 8 inches and raising the water temperature to 82 F will trigger spawning.
+Vegetation is essential as males build their bubble nest using plant material, which they binds together with bubbles.
 Nests are very elaborate and sturdy, reaching several inches across and an inch deep.
-Limnophila aquatica, Riccia fluitans, Ceratopteris thalictroides, and Vesicularia dubyana are good choices for the breeding tank.
-You can also offer peat fiber as building material.
+For aquarium plants, Limnophila aquatica, Riccia fluitans, Ceratopteris thalictroides, and Vesicularia dubyana, are good choices for the breeding tank.
+You can also offer peat fiber as a building material.

 Once the nest had been built, the male will begin courting the female, usually in the afternoon or evening.
 He signals his intentions by swimming around the female with flared fins, attempting to draw her to the nest where he will continue his courting display.
 If the female accepts the male, she will begin swimming in circles with the male beneath the bubble nest.
 When she is ready to spawn, she touches the male on either the back or the tail with her mouth.

 Upon this signal the male will embrace the female, turning her first on her side and finally on her back.
 At this point, the female will release approximately five dozen clear eggs which are immediately fertilized by the male.
 Most of the eggs will float up into the bubble nest.
 Eggs that stray are collected by the male and placed in the nest.
 Once all the eggs are secured in the nest, the pair will spawn again.

 If more than one female is present in the breeding tank, the male may spawn with all of them.
 The spawning sessions will continue for two to four hours and produce between 300 and 800 eggs.
 Upon completion, the male will place a fine layer of bubbles beneath the eggs, assuring that they remain in the bubble nest.
 At this point, the female(s) should be removed from the tank to reduce stress to the male.